fbradasc/MultiSom/README.md

 ----------------------------------------------------------------------------------

-This is a development branch merged with multiwii-2.4-fixedwing which is a branch of MultiWii 2.4 forked by Martin Espinoza <martin.espinoza@gmail.com>
+This is a development branch merging ArtHat and multiwii-2.4-fixedwing which are branches of MultiWii 2.4 forked by Francesco Bradascio <fbradasc@yahoo.it>

 It is forked from a fork by PatrikE for FixedWing RTH Version 2015-04-31 For almost all relevant information, see